stefanhans/thoughts-about-contexting-talk/PITCHME.md

 ### The Google Effect

-We need this again<br>
+We need this again!<br>
-for the developer of decentralized systems
+First for developer of decentralized systems,<br>
+then for all the others.

 ---